HuMingLab/SnapFISH/README.md

 ```
 **Alternative Way**

-Alternatively, you can download the source code from this github site and run it using the Shellscript provided:
+Alternatively, you can download the source code from this GitHub page and run it using the Shellscript provided:

 ```bash
 git clone https://github.com/lindsayhrlee/SnapFISH SnapFISH && cd SnapFISH